Phong reflection model: History

-Description
+Concepts

 Phong reflection is an empirical model of local illumination.
 It describes the way a surface reflects light as a combination of the diffuse reflection of rough surfaces with the specular reflection of shiny surfaces.
 It is based on Phong's informal observation that shiny surfaces have small intense specular highlights, while dull surfaces have large highlights that fall off more gradually.
 The model also includes an ambient term to account for the small amount of light that is scattered about the entire scene.

 For each light source in the scene, components $i_\text{s}$ and $i_\text{d}$ are defined as the intensities (often as RGB values) of the specular and diffuse components of the light sources, respectively.
 A single term $i_\text{a}$ controls the ambient lighting; it is sometimes computed as a sum of contributions from all light sources.

 For each material in the scene, the following parameters are defined: